saffire/saffire/docs/spec/source/control-structures.rst

 breakelse
 ---------
 The **breakelse** statement is used in the `for`_ and `while`_ statements.
-It acts the same way as a normal break statement, but if there is an else statement, it will automatically executed.
+It acts the same way as a normal break statement, but if there is an else statement it will be executed.

 ::

 	while ($a) {
 		$a--;
-		if ($a == 5) breakelse;	// Break the loop, but execute else if ($a == 3) break;	// Break the loop, but don't execute else } else {
+		if ($a == 5) breakelse;	// Break the loop, and execute else if ($a == 3) break;	// Break the loop, but don't execute else } else {
 		// Do something else when $a initially was false, or when breakelse was triggered